hyperledger/bevel/examples/identity-app/README.md

 |-- charts: this folder contains the Helm charts that are needed for the deployment of the Identity Application.
 |-- configuration: this folder contains the Ansible playbook and roles that are needed for the deployment of the Identity Application.
 |-- images: this folder contains the Docker images that are needed for running of the Identity Application.
+|-- tests: this folder contains the Postman suits and environment variables for testing the Identity Application.
 ```

 ## Pre-requisites